openstack/i18n/doc/source/contributing.rst

 Contribute to translations
 --------------------------

-To help with translation, `become an official translator`_ and join your language team.
+To help with translation, :doc:`become an official translator <official_translator>` and join your language team.
 Then go to `translation website`_ to start translation.
 You can find prioritized translation jobs at the top of the page.